sfraint/wireless-n64-controller/building.md

 1. **Battery**: Solder the battery to the charging board (battery positive to `B+` and battery negative to `B-`).

 2. **Terminals**: **After this step, be very careful not to let the terminals touch each other.
 If they touch, it will short the battery and could cause a fire.
-I would recommend putting black electrical tape over the flat terminal for now.**
+I would recommend putting electrical tape over the flat terminal for now.**

    Solder one set of the flat+spring terminals to the charging board output.
 Solder the flat terminal to the negative board output `OUT-` and solder the spring terminal to the positive board output `OUT+`.